rastmob/openai-grammar-correction/README.md

 2.  **Nodejs**

 ## Installation
-Follow below steps to make it run project in your environment;
+Follow the below steps to make it run the project in your environment;

 1. run `npm install` in the main directory
 2. visit openai.com and register